iAviPro/goConsulKV/README.md

 ### Sample Commands for Different Use-Case Scenarios

 Update ./config/consulConfig.yml file with consul server details.
-   OR
+   OR.
 Define your own config yml file and give absolute path to that file using `-config` argument in the command.

 **Add Key-Values to multiple consuls (dev / staging / prod environment):**